josericodata/josericodata/README.md

 Many thanks for visiting my Github profile 😊!

 ### About Me
 I love learning stuff about data science, because once you've got the insights you've got the power to get in stakeholder minds!!
-I graduated recently in a Higher Diploma in Science in Computing (Software Development) at Dublin Business School, while studying I've combined working as a pricing analyst at Cardinal Health.
+I graduated recently in a *Higher Diploma in Science in Computing (Software Development)* at *Dublin Business School*, while studying I've combined working as a *Pricing Analyst* at **Cardinal Health**.
 My job here is being the data analyst for bids and tenders and FP&A teams.

 ### Background

 I've studied a Bachelor Degree in Business and Management, graduating in 2016.
-My first professional work experience was an intership in a local company called "Puertas Castalla,S.L.", after the intership period I've got an offer and I've started as an account manager.
+My first professional work experience was an intership in a local company called ***"Puertas Castalla,S.L."***, after the intership period I've got an offer and I've started as an account manager.
 After two years in this position I took a promotion as an incidence manager and after another two years I decided to leave not only this company, to leave my beloved Spain.
-It was time to enhace my English by moving to the Republic of Ireland, I've arrived to Dublin in October 2018.
-My first job in Ireland was working as a Community Operations Analyst onsite Facebook.
+It was time to enhace my English by moving to the Republic of Ireland.

+I've arrived to Dublin in October 2018.
+My first job in Ireland was working as a *Community Operations Analyst* onsite ***Facebook***.
-Being in such a technological hub as Dublin I've realised that something wasn't right in my background, that is how I decided to get into this *"Trendy data science era"*
+Being in such a technological hub as Dublin I've realised that something wasn't right in my background, that is how I decided to get into this *"Trendy data science era"*.
+In September 2019 I've enrolled myself in a *Diploma in Big Data for Business*, that was the first exposure to SQL, PowerBi and Tableau.
+Upon the completion of this Diploma I've got the job at **CAH**, in this role is where my analytics skills boosted.

+### What I do to Enjoy?
+- Ryde my bike around wicklow, this is my medicine when a python script crashes or a visualisation in PowerBi won't render....
+- Watch *"La liga"* matches every weekend, I'm a big fan of *"Real Madrid, C.F."* for me simply the best.
+- Spend time with my girlfriend Ana, she deserves everything as is not easy to cope with me...

 <!--
 **josericodata/josericodata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.